2,4-Dichlorobenzyl alcohol

 2,4-Dichlorobenzyl alcohol is a mild antiseptic, able to kill bacteria and viruses associated with mouth and throat infections.
 It is a common ingredient in throat lozenges such as Cofsils, Strepsils, Lorsept, and Gorpils.
 It is also an ingredient in the European product Neo Borocillina.
-A low-pH throat lozenge containing dichlorobenzyl alcohol (1.2 mg) and amylmetacresol (0.6 mg) has been found to deactivate respiratory syncytial virus and SARS-Cov, but not adenovirus or rhinovirus.
+A low-pH throat lozenge containing dichlorobenzyl alcohol (1.2 mg) and amylmetacresol (0.6 mg) has been found to deactivate respiratory syncytial virus, influenza A, and SARS-CoV (Note: referring to the SARS-CoV-1 strains that caused or evolved in the 2002–2004 SARS outbreak, and not necessarily the SARS-CoV-2 strains that caused or evolved in the 2020-2023 COVID-19 pandemic), but not adenovirus or rhinovirus.
 A dentifrice containing 10% sodium benzoate and 0.3% dichlorobenzyl alcohol maintains antimicrobial activity for 5 to 10 minutes after brushing.